 Validity of the collective agreement between NPA and the State Police

-In accordance with Articles 19 and 20 of the Labour Law, the provisions of a collective agreement:
+Under Articles 19 and 20 of the Labour Law, the provisions of a collective agreement:

 - cannot be terminated unilaterally.